Church Hospitality is not evangelism.

 - our lives

-Learn from the Hospitality Industry
+What I learn from the Hospitality Industry

 All sorts of corporations that interact with the public have studied hospitality, implement training programs to improve their public interaction, and spend millions on hospitality consultants.